 Current status of WRC-19 AIs under IWG-3 and discussion of draft proposals

 Agenda Item 1.3: The Chair asked if there were any comments on document IWG-3_049 which contains an AI 1.3 proposal from NTIA.
 At the previous meeting a document was presented that included modification that were mostly formatting, with some clarifying text regarding the proposed PFD.
-Charlie Rush, Special Government Employee, had comments regarding studies with respect to the fixed and mobile services.
+Charlie Rush, GSA, had comments regarding studies with respect to the fixed and mobile services.
 Mr. Rush will provide revisions.
 Mr. Mullinix indicated that he would prefer the WAC provide a revision to document IWG-3_049 as this would assist during the reconciliation process with NTIA.
 The Chair asked that any revision to the document be provided by COB September 17th for consideration at the IWG-3 September 19th meeting.

 Agenda Item 1.7: Greg Baker (ASRI) introduced document IWG-3_050R1, which included modifications based on the previous IWG-3 meeting.
 Walter Sonnenfeldt, representing Orbcomm, provided some comments on the document.
 Mr. Mullinix pointed out that Orbcomm was not a WAC member and therefore was attending the meeting as an Observer and offered to assist Orbcomm in the process of becoming a member.
 ASRI agreed to discuss Orbcomm’s concerns off line.
 The Chair asked that any revision to the document be provided by COB September 17th for consideration at the IWG-3 September 19th meeting.

 Agenda Item 1.5: Chris Hofer, ViaSat, reintroduced Doc IWG-3_051.
 Mr. Hofer indicated he had received some comments and would incorporate those in the next revision.
-Damon Ladson indicated that Iridium could not accept the document and would be providing a View B for the WAC meeting.
+Damon Ladson indicated that Iridium could not accept the document because -- among other reasons – the proposal if adopted now would preempt and prejudice consideration of issues still undecided in USWP4A deliberations, and, in particular, considering d of the proposal is an untrue statement, and would be providing a View B for the WAC meeting.
 The Chair noted that Intel who had raised concerns during the last meeting was not able to attend and Mr. Hofer said he would have off-line discussion with Intel.
 Ms. Rawat, GSMA, asked to be part of the smaller group.
 Members were encouraged to provide any feedback to Mr. Hofer.
 The Chair asked that any revision to the document or alternative Views be provided by COB September 17th for consideration at the IWG-3 September 19th meeting.

 Agenda Item 1.6: Alex Epshteyn, Boeing, reintroduced document IWG-3_42_9-4-18.
 Mr. Epshteyn indicated that he was still discussing aggregate interference text with Viasat and that those discussions would continue.
 Gerry Shewan, Telecom Strategies, indicated that he had provided edits to Mr. Epshteyn but it was not clear that all the proposed edits had been incorporated.
 Several other comments on the document were provided.
 Mr. Epshteyn agreed to continue to work on the document with interested parties and provide a revision by COB September 17th.